 You know it’s coming.
 There’s no sense in pretending.
 If you’re in the northern half of the country, it won’t be long before that white stuff starts falling.
 Personally I have always believed that “snow” is a worse 4-letter word than most of those others.

-That’s right, winter will be here before you know it, and those warm fall colors and comfortable temperatures will soon be replaced by biting cold, sleet, and whiteout conditions.
-That’s why I said in my podcast recently, that Autumn is Antenna Season and I really believe it.
+That’s right, winter will be here before you know it.
+Those warm fall colors and comfortable temperatures will give way to biting cold, sleet, and whiteout conditions.
+Autumn really is antenna season.
+I said it over two years ago in a weekly podcast.
 This is the time, before you settle in for a long winter’s nap, for you to get stuff done up on the roof, and you owe it to yourself to put in an antenna if you haven’t already!

 An antenna is reliable and cheap